Meraki Thought Piece

 - Video Communications – Virtual meetings are the norm, particularly for international funds and US-based allocators who cannot travel due to lengthy quarantine requirements.
 Virtual meeting fatigue is as real as in-person meeting fatigue, one must tread carefully.

-Five ways managers can thrive over the next 12 months
+Five ways managers can thrive in their capital raising efforts

 To successfully navigate the transformed capital-raising process, managers would be well served by a renewed focus on the following five areas: